reeseovine/dotfiles-old/README.md

 ## firefox

 `userChrome.css` to remove some ugly borders and whatnot.
-I'm also using the [Pywalfox](https://github.com/frewacom/Pywalfox) extension.
+I'm also using the extension [Pywalfox](https://github.com/frewacom/Pywalfox).
+I would include its config if there was a way to export it.

 ## i3